VeronicaNoe/epiTree/README.md

 # Environmental and genealogical effects on DNA methylation in a widespread apomictic dandelion lineage

 This repository reproduces the results presented in [*"Environmental and genealogical effects on DNA methylation in a widespread apomictic dandelion lineage"*](link2journal) by V.N.
 Ibañez, M. van Antro, C. Peña Ponton, S. Ivanovic, C.A.M.
 Wagemaker, F. Gawehns, K.J.F.
-Verhoeven. [download preprint version](link here).
+Verhoeven.

 DNA methylation that occurs in CG sequence context shows transgenerational stability and high epimutation rate, and can thus provide genealogical information at short time scales.
 Here, [epiGBS2 protocol](https://github.com/nioo-knaw/epiGBS2) is used to analyze DNA methylation between accessions from a geographically widespread, apomictic common dandelion *(Taraxacum officinale)* lineage grown experimentally under different light conditions.